Patterns of imbalance states between sub-brain regimes during development in the resting state: Abstract

 \section{Abstract}

-The functional brain network is the result of neurons and different areas working together in a coordinated manner.
-The findings indicate that the spatial distribution of anticorrelations in the brain network is not inherent.
-In this study, using Heider balance theory, we examine the network of imbalanced triangles with negative links in the brain, which undergoes dynamic changes across development.
-By analyzing the age-related transformations in the connectivity of imbalanced triangles at the level of brain subnetworks.
-We show that anticorrelations evolve from childhood to adulthood, reflecting a developmental trajectory from a locally modular organization in childhood, through a flexible and reconfigurable architecture during adolescence, to a highly segregated and functionally specialized network system in adulthood.
-This mature configuration supports a balance between internally directed cognition and external task demands, enabling efficient and adaptive cognitive control.
-Specifically, in childhood, prominent anticorrelations were observed between the default mode network (DMN) and the dorsal attention network (DAN), as well as between the default mode network (DMN) and the ventral attention network (VAN).
-During adolescence, these anticorrelations persisted but became weaker.
-By adulthood, dominant anticorrelations were observed between the DMN and both the DAN and the frontoparietal network (FPN).
+The functional brain network emerges from the complex, coordinated activity of distinct yet connected regions, which underlie the diverse repertoire of human cognitive functions.
+Structural Balance Theory (SBT) has been successfully applied to model such nontrivial connections through the analysis of balance and unbalance triadic configurations.
+In this study, using SBT, we examine the network of imbalanced triads in the resting-state brain subnetworks, which undergo dynamic changes during development.
+We demonstrate that anticorrelation patterns evolve across the lifespan, reflecting a developmental trajectory from a locally modular organization in childhood to a flexible and reconfigurable architecture during adolescence and finally to a highly segregated and functionally specialized network system in adulthood.
+This developmental trajectory indicates that the spread of anticorrelations is not an inherent feature of brain organization.
+This mature organization facilitates a balance between self-referential, internally generated cognitive processes and externally oriented, goal-directed cognition, enabling efficient and adaptive cognitive control.
+This balance is underpinned by prominent anticorrelations between the Default Mode Network (DMN) and the Frontoparietal Network (FPN) in adulthood.
+This is while during adolescence these anticorrelations are substantially weaker, suggesting that the maturation of these network connections from adolescence to adulthood establishes a functional architecture that supports the segregation of internal and external cognitive processes.
+These findings elucidate how the dynamic evolution of anticorrelation patterns in brain networks supports cognitive development across the lifespan, offering new insights into the neural basis of adaptive cognitive control.